 All of the Residence Halls at BHSU are co-ed.
 This means that men and women share the same living facility and that mixed-gender visitation is permitted throughout the building.
 Heidepriem and Thomas are located on the west side of campus, built around the same time, and are structurally similar.
 Heidepriem and Thomas have built-in closets and desks.
 Wenona-Cook (WC) is our oldest hall (built in 1899) and has recently been renovated.
 Room sizes in WC are generally bigger and have new desks and wardrobes.
 Parking is limited around WC, so students residing in WC have to park down in the Young Center parking lot.
 Humbert hall is a smaller residence hall that will be comprised of all larger single rooms billed at the DAS rate and guarantees a student his/her own room in the residence hall.

-Telephone, fans, rugs or carpet, under bed storage bins, microwaves--must be UL600 or under, TV, refrigerator--less than 3.6 cubic feet, computer, bedding (extra-long twin sheets-36X80, see Campus Linen Offer), couch or chairs, stereo, and items to decorate with.
+Fans, rugs or carpet, under-bed storage bins, microwaves--must be UL600 or under, TV, refrigerator--less than 3.6 cubic feet, computer, bedding (extra-long twin sheets-36X80, see Campus Linen Offer), couch or chairs, computers, charging cables, and items to decorate with.

 Each double room is furnished with two adjustable-height beds, while beds can be bunked they are not made to be lofted, two dressers, two desks, and two chairs.
 Each room has a sink and mirror, tile floors (Heidepriem and Thomas Hall have carpet floors), and mini blinds on windows.